AbhyankarSwarali/Python_Projects/README.md

    - Hits
    - Speed (targets per second)
    - Accuracy (%)

-Lose lives if you miss too many targets.
+- You will lose lives if you miss more than 3 targets.

-End screen shows your performance stats.
+- End screen shows your performance stats

-🖥️ Requirements
+## Requirements

 Python 3.7+